AshitaSharmaa/Data-Science/PyCharmMiscProject/README.md

-Combine Google Trends with other Time Series Data
+Combine Google Trends with Other Time Series Data:

 What can the popularity of search terms tell us about the world?
 Google Trends gives us access to the popularity of Google Search terms.
 Let's investigate:
 * How search volume for "Bitcoin" relates to the price of Bitcoin